jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (3) No application to the court under this section may be made by or on behalf of any person after the expiration of 6 months from the date of delivery to that person of accounts in which are shown the commission, fee, or remuneration to which the application relates.

 ### 125 Additional remuneration
-(1) When Public Trust, at or after the commencement of this Act, in connection with any estate under its administration or management,— it may apply to the court to fix, in addition to any commission, fee, or remuneration to which it is otherwise entitled, either an additional fee or an additional commission by way of percentage.
+(1) When Public Trust, at or after the commencement of this Act, in connection with any estate under its administration or management,—it may apply to the court to fix, in addition to any commission, fee, or remuneration to which it is otherwise entitled, either an additional fee or an additional commission by way of percentage.
   (a) lawfully carries on or manages (whether alone or in partnership or through an agent) any business or undertaking; or (b) takes an active part (through a representative or otherwise) in the management or direction of any company; or (c) considers that other circumstances have arisen which justify additional remuneration,—